What's it like to be coached by John Terry?

 Written by Simon Austin — February 10, 2017

-Terry's comments that "we need to make it easier for them [top players] to get into coaching roles by not doing the full length of the FA coaching course," certainly created debate among the coaching fraternity.
-Safe to say many were not happy.
+Terry has called for top players to be fast-tracked into coaching, saying, "we need to make it easier for them [top players] to get into coaching roles by not doing the full length of the FA coaching course."

 "The session he put on was playing out from the back and lasted for about 40 minutes.
 I've got to be honest, it was a bad session and we came away thinking, 'wow, John Terry is not a very good coach’.
 That actually gave us all a bit of confidence.